HL7/fhir-specialty-rx/input/pages/index.md

           <td>Added a guidance page covering handling for missing Must Support and Required data elements.
 Added example Pharmacy Organization with missing required telecom element.</td>
         </tr>
 	<tr>
-	   <td>November 13, 2020</td>
+	   <td>Nov 13, 2020</td>
           <td>Reorganized the Search Conventions page to clarify the search requirements that pertain to both RESTful and message-based requests, versus the messaging-specific search guidance.
 Added DocumentResource to the Search Conventions page and pertinent links to US Core guidance.
 Reworked the Systematic Query page: removed duplicative content, clarified the basic Solicited and Unsolicited models, moved intermediary flows to a new Intermediary Facilitation page.
 Refined the Task / SMART launch narrative and process diagram with addional detail. </td>
         </tr>
 	<tr>
-	   <td>November 16, 2020</td>
+	   <td>Nov 16, 2020</td>
           <td>Replaced 'example' endpoint-connection-type code system with IG-scoped task input type code system</td>
         </tr>
 	<tr>
-	   <td>November 18, 2020</td>
+	   <td>Nov 18, 2020</td>
           <td>Adjusted SMART App launch guidance in the Information Flows Requiring Human Interaction page and example Task page: changed the appContext population from an object ("appContext": {"initiationId":"05d06540dd00d"}) to a simple string value("appContext": "05d06540dd00d"), based on EHR feedback.
 Updated the Message Submission page and Systematic Query page with additional details on parameter population and async response.
 Added a Security page with references to core FHIR security and privacy guidance, and SMART Backend Services authorization.
-Further refined wording in Roles, Patient Matching and Processing Detail, Search Convention pages.</td>
+Further refined wording in Home, Roles, Patient Matching and Processing Detail, Search Convention, and Error Handling pages.</td>
         </tr>
    </tbody>
 </table>